untone-survive/elustroFM/README.md

 Based on Image Manager by Antonov Andrey http://dustweb.ru/projects/tinymce_images/

-elustroFm now only works with PHP.
+elustroFm now only works with PHP and uses [WideImage](http://wideimage.sourceforge.net/) for image manipulation.

 ##Installation
 1. Copy 'elustrofm' directory to `{path_to_TinyMCE}`/plugins